CSESS/constitution/README.md

 - To attend activities and functions arranged by the Society; and
 - To have the speaking right in any General Meeting.
 #### 2.4.3.
 Obligations
-Honorary Members have the obligations to follow the resolution of General Meetings, and to follow the Constitutions of the Society.
+Honorary Members have the obligations to follow the resolution of General Meetings, and to follow the Constitution of the Society.

 ## 3. Honorary Advisors and Honorary Auditor
 ### 3.1.
 Honorary Advisors